Hyprtxt/grunt-dev/readme.md

 ### Commands

 * `grunt` default task is watch (LiveReload with Stylus and Jade templates)
+* `grunt watch` same as above, outputs a dev version of the site to `dev/` and starts a livereload server
 * `grunt stylus` compile stylus
 * `grunt jade` compile jade
 * `grunt clean` clean up the out & dest directories